OpusCapita/fsm-workflow/packages/core/README.md

 Condition(function) result could be inverted if its property _negate_ is set to true.

 Guards could be also _sync_ and _async_ functions.
 In case you want to implement async guard, pay additional attention to the value resolved by a guard - it should be **only** boolean value.
-In case your guard rejects some value - it will be taken as a negative result
+In case your guard rejects some value (error or smth else) - it will be taken as an error and _findAvailableTransitions_ will be rejected with error.

 Note: similar to [Spring State Machine Guards](http://docs.spring.io/spring-statemachine/docs/current/reference/htmlsingle/#configuring-guards)